|Title||Start Date & Time||End Date & Time|

 *Note: The grading schemes that come standard in a CU Boulder D2L course are Percentage and Letter Grades.
 In order to upload your course final grades into the Registrar's web grading system, a Letter Grades grading scheme is necessary.
 To learn more about exporting final grades for web grading please visit the Export Grades for Web Grading tutorial.

-Creating a grading scheme is useful when you grade your class on a different system than standard grading.
-An example of this case would be, an instructor using a different range of percentages to correspond to a grade than is generally used (e.g. A = 90% - 100%, A- = 85% - 89%).
-Please use the following steps to create a custom grades scheme.
+Creating or editing a new grading scheme is useful when you grade your class on a different system than standard grading.
+For example, an instructor using a different range of percentages to correspond to a grade than is generally used (e.g. A = 90% - 100%, A- = 85% - 89%).

-If you want to use a similar grades scheme to another, it is useful to copy that scheme and adjust the values/ranges as you need.
-Please refer to the instructions below to learn about this process.
+If you want to use a similar grades scheme to one already in use, it is useful to copy that scheme and adjust the values/ranges as needed.
+Please use the D2L - Copying Grades Schemes tutorial to copy and edit a grade scheme.